-- A summary of transactions in your Portfolio for the year; - A list of any Securities sold during the year and the Securities held at the end of that year by your Portfolio; - The Redemption Price per Unit and the number of Units outstanding, computed on the 31st day of December of such year (or the last business day before); - Amounts of income and capital distributed during the year.
+- A summary of transactions in your Portfolio for the year; - A list of any Securities sold during the year and the Securities held at the end of that year by your Portfolio; - The Redemption Price per Unit and the number of Units outstanding, computed on the 31st day of

+- December of such year (or the last business day before); and - Amounts of income and capital distributed during the year.

-For calendar year-end 2021, this annual statement will be mailed to Unitholders within a reasonable period of time after the end of the calendar year.
-Beginning calendar year-end 2022, the annual statements will be made available at www.invesco.com/us/financial-products/unit-trusts within a reasonable period of time after the end of each calendar year.
+Annual statements are be made available at www.invesco.com/us/en/accounts/tax-center within a reasonable period of time after the end of each calendar year.
 You may also request an annual statement be sent to you by calling the Trustee at 800-856-8487.
 Unitholders may obtain evaluations of the Securities upon request to the Trustee.